isomerpages/nlb-photo-exhibition-chi/_all-walks-of-life/1-people-at-play.md

 <div>Lim Kheng Chye Collection, Courtesy of National Archives of Singapore</div>
 <div>19980005125 – 0034</div>
 </div>
-When Indian immigrants came to Singapore in the 19th century, they brought along with them their music and dance.
+When Indian immigrants came to Singapore in the 19th century, they brought along with them their music and dance traditions.
 As the arts are an important part of Hindu religious practices, such as during worship and processions, temples were the main venues for music and dance performances.
 <p></p>
 <p></p>
 <hr>